 GoPro shot of a manta ray

-WHAT TO EXPECT AT MANTA POINT NUSA PENIDA – CONTINUED
+MANTA POINT NUSA PENIDA – CONTINUED

-So we snorkeled for at least 2.5 hours at Nusa Penida Manta Point before making our way around to Crystal Bay on the boat.
+So we snorkeled for at least 2 hours at Nusa Penida Manta Point before making our way around to Crystal Bay on the boat.
 The reef here is super colourful and many species of fish can be seen.

 Palm trees in the bay line the beach on a golden stretch of sand, so we asked our guide if we could go explore and he was more than happy to drop us to the beach.

 Palm tree lined shoreline at Crystal Bay Beach